archive-beaufoy/archive.beaufoy/README.md

 - [Changelog](#changelog)

 ### Todo
-* Link tailscale to archive gmail
+* Link tailscale on main box to archive gmail
-* Link apple id to archive gmail
+* Link apple id on main box to archive gmail
+* Link tailscale on Kitsu VM to archive gmail
 * Backup system drive as image
 * Backup system drive as TimeMachine
 * Update to MacOS Ventura (?)